← Back to Case Studies

 Step 4: Clean Formatting & Policy Compliance

-A cluttered title is not easy to read and may even look spammy.
-A clean text with separators like pipes (|) or dashes (-) creates visual breaks between key information.
-Making it easy for shoppers to scan and process quickly.
+A cluttered title is hard to read and may look spammy.
+Clean text with separators like pipes or dashes creates visual breaks between key information, making it easy for shoppers to scan quickly.

-Poor example: Water Bottle Insulated Stainless Steel BPA Free Leak Proof Portable32oz
+Poor example: Water Bottle Insulated Stainless Steel BPA Free Leak Proof Portable 32oz

 Better example: Insulated Water Bottle | Stainless Steel | BPA-Free & Leak-Proof | Portable | 32oz

-Step 5: Create 2-3 variations
+Step 5: Create 2-3 Variations

-Step 6: Test for 3-4 weeks
+Step 6: Test for 3-4 Weeks

 Keep Testing—Incremental Gains Compound